 Other times, it’s described it as an “electrical shock” sensation.

+Herpes leg pain almost always happens on one side of the body.
 It usually starts at the base of the spine (tailbone) and down the left thigh, although it can also occur on the right leg.
 The nerve pain can spread over the next days or weeks down the leg, or around the low back and buttocks, and also might be felt in the genital area.

 What is it?